bastolab/Operating-system/docs/week7.md

 ---

-This version is **ready for GitHub**.
-Make sure your images are stored in:
+✅ Now your Markdown is **ready for GitHub**, with the **correct folder structure**:

 ```
 images/screenshots/week7/
 ```

-so they render correctly in the Markdown file.
+and **exact filenames**, so all images will render properly.

 ---

-If you want, I can also **create a compact `README.md`** for your full repository that links all weeks, including this final report with thumbnails of your screenshots for easier navigation.
+If you want, I can also **create a full GitHub README.md** linking all weeks and reports with clickable thumbnails for the images.
+This makes your repository look professional.

-Do you want me to do that too?
+Do you want me to do that next?